 When you share e-mail addresses, you are sharing personal data.
 For this reason, use Bcc (blind carbon copy) instead of Cc to avoid unnecessarily sharing e-mail addresses with other recipients.

 Step 7.
-Use a secure network such as Eduroam
+Use a secure network or connection

 Step 8.
 Send work e-mails via university mail